 - Represent new brand positioning by conveying the feeling of Effortless Revitalization.

 - Portray new brand personality as a confident, authentic destination that knows what we stand for and where we’re going.

 - Redefine perceptions of the desert by owning it, embracing it, and showing its appeal.

 - Attract a broader audience by showing what the promise of Effortless Revitalization can look like for all our audience segments.

 Q: What does the ad campaign creative look like?

-Q: Will the new ad campaign only appeal to Millennials?
+Q: Does the ad campaign only appeal to millennials?

-A: The new brand and ad campaign have been designed so that we can speak to three important audiences: Active Singles (19-34 years old), Young Families (35-50 years old) and Carefree Couples (51-69 years old).
-Through target audience profiles, we are able to shift key messaging in order to best speak to each group, taking into account age, household income, traveling habits, the tone of our messaging, and the catalyst for their vacation decisions.
+A: The brand and ad campaign have been designed so that we can speak to three important audiences: Active Singles (19-34 years old), Young Families (35-50 years old) and Carefree Couples (51-69 years old).
+Through target audience profiles, we can shift key messaging in order to best speak to each group, taking into account age, household income, traveling habits, the tone of our messaging, and the catalyst for their vacation decisions.

-Q: Will the ad campaign appeal to all of Scottsdale’s local constituents and community?
+Q: Does the ad campaign appeal to all of Scottsdale’s local constituents and community?